wojciechstaszewski4/FerrariWebsite/README.md

 # 🏎️ Ferrari Website

-Welcome to my repository dedicated to the **Ferrari brand**!
-This project explores the history, technology, and unique charm of Ferrari, making it an exciting resource for car enthusiasts and anyone interested in one of the most iconic automotive brands in the world.
+Welcome to my repository for my **first HTML project**!
+This project is dedicated to the **Ferrari brand**, exploring its history, iconic models, and achievements in motorsport.
+It's a tribute to one of the most iconic automotive brands in the world and a great learning experience for me as I build my first webpage.

 ---